MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     );
     ```

-    Functions that bind to this delegate, must have the same signature as the delegate.
+    Functions that bind to this delegate must have the same signature as the delegate.
 For example:
     ```cpp
     void UGameInstance::OnAuthenticateUserComplete(int32 localUserNum, bool bWasSuccessful, const FString& platformUserIdStr, const FString& error)
     ```